vrpperez7/Mod-4-Project/README.md

 </br>

 ## So we start the analysis asking the question:
-# How can we best ensure the safety, efficiency, and profitability for our bikes?
+# How can we best ensure the safety, efficiency, and profitability of our bikes?

 # :broom: <ins>Data Cleaning and Processing<ins/> </br>

 - Used the .info() method to ensure all columns had no **missing values**,
-- Changed the **data type** for "dteday" column to datetime
+- Changed the **data type** of the "dteday" column to datetime
 - **Feature engineered** new column "not_norm_windspeeds" by denormalizing "windspeed" column, making windspeed more legible for future safety recommendations.

 <img width="403" height="332" alt="Screenshot 2025-09-22 at 4 23 35 PM" src="https://github.com/user-attachments/assets/2b9eec26-e3ba-498f-a119-b8a557468d77" />

 ## Filtering the Data

-I chose to subset the data to work with "workingday" column where "workingday" is equal to 1. </br>
+I chose to subset the data using the "workingday" column where "workingday" is equal to 1. </br>

 <img width="284" height="300" alt="image" src="https://github.com/user-attachments/assets/2473d94d-1d0d-43bd-8737-cb3b18c4e58d" />

 This means the subset represents Monday through Friday without holidays.
-I chose this sample because it's where bulk of our data lies, focusing on stronger demand, and highlights potential profitable hours. </br>
+I chose this sample because it's where the bulk of the data lies, focusing on stronger demand, and highlights potential profitable hours. </br>

-To further support this decision, I performed a Welches' T-Test to find if there was a statistically significant difference between the means of workingday being true and workingday being false. </br>
+To further support this decision, I performed a Welchs' T-Test to find if there was a statistically significant difference between the means of workingday being true and workingday being false. </br>

 ```
 # Do average hourly rides differ between working days and non-working days?